PP16/PP16.github.io/_posts/blog 2.md

 source-id: 1M-yH7vzbPOTdJwPzNok3T8VTK_cu9acdQsNizZEdnpo
 published: true
 ---
 My target for my last lesson was to make  the aliens in my own space invaders game on scratch to move from left to right and down in synchronised action.
-It was mostly successful except I had a problem with some of the aliens being on top of eachother.
+It was mostly successful except I had a problem with some of the aliens being on top of eachother...

 I used persevering when some of my aliens were on top of eachother, so i had to play around with my code by using options like 'go to x…,go to y…' until my aliens weren’t on top of each other and moving correctly.